FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Does your spec mention a specific version?
 In most cases this shouldn't be done, it's ok to drive for a specific version but most things should ride the trains.
 - [ ] Are there any Privacy-Preserving Product Analytics (P3A) needs?
 - [ ] Have you considered accessibility?
 You should, specify any relevant details.
+- [ ] Is every error condition possible along with how to handle them spelt out explicitly?

 If there are UI component
 - [ ] Do you have mockups for every view and every state?